KarimaBak/LSL-KinectV2/README.md

 For more detailed informations, please see [Documentation](/Documentation/).

 -----
-Developed by Pierre JEAN (IMT Mines Alès), Denis MOTTET (Université Montpellier) and Benoit Prigent (Euromov).
+Developed by Pierre JEAN (IMT Mines Alès), Denis MOTTET (Univ Montpellier) and Benoit Prigent (Univ Montpellier).